heilaaks/snippy/docs/dev/SCRIBBLING.md

        Content importing from file:

          1) Create collection from given input.
+Same timestamp is used for all created resources.

        Content importing (=update) based on digest: